CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 ## Vowels and Diphthongs

-When two or more vowels come together forming a ‘diphthong’ (two vowel sounds perceived by the untrained ear as a single vowel),  the angle between them is slurred or rounded off into a continuous curve.
+When two or more vowels come together and make a single sound (as perceived by the untrained ear),  the angle between them is slurred or rounded off into a continuous curve.
+(Callendar calls them diphthongs, but modern phoneticists define diphthongs as something different.
+I do not know what phoneticists of Callendar's era meant by the term.)

 ```
 ai = ,  oy = ,  ou = ,  eau =
 ```